Is Bankruptcy Common?

 If you are a typical American adult, you know 19 people by name who have a bankruptcy filing on their credit report.

-I’m sure there are other statistics to keep in mind, such as the average bankruptcy filer’s age, the state and city we live in, our own age, etc., but this gives you an idea.
+I’m sure there are other statistics to keep in mind, such as the average bankruptcy filer’s age, the state, and city we live in, our own age, etc., but this gives you an idea.

 Please do not draw from these figures any inappropriate conclusions.
 Bankruptcy affects individuals at all socio-economic levels and for a wide variety of reasons.

 The majority of these filings are attributed to job loss or income reduction (roughly 40% according to our figures).
 About 1 in 4 are due to poor money management, 1 in 6 due to excessive medical expenses and about 1 in 12 due to divorce.
+So while bankruptcy is typically preventable with an adequate savings habit, it is far more common than what you may have previously assumed.
+Hopefully, this new knowledge will help us all remove some of the stigma and be inclusive toward those who have trudged through such difficult times.

 Have a great day!